openshift-online/ocm-support-cli/README.md

 #### Deleting registry credentials

-Use the `registryCredentials` subcommand to to delete a specific registry credential, or all registry credentials, for the passed accountID.
+Use the `registrycredentials` subcommand to to delete a specific registry credential, or all registry credentials, for the passed accountID.

-The following flags are available for `registryCredentials delete`:
+The following flags are available for `registrycredentials delete`:

 ```
 --all                        If true, deletes all registry credentials for the given account ID.